The Final Information to Orchid Care: A Complete Botanical Exploration for Freshmen to Consultants (2024 Version)

 Key Areas of Botany

-Botany is a broad field with several specialized sub-disciplines. of these branches plays a crucial role in understanding plant life, from how plants grow to how they interact with their environment.
+Botany is a broad field with several specialized sub-disciplines.
+Each of these branches plays a crucial role in understanding plant life, from how plants grow to how they interact with their environment.
 Below are the key areas within the field of botany:

 1. Plant Anatomy and Morphology

-• Plant anatomy is the study of the internal structure of plants, such as cells, tissues, and organs like leaves, stems, and roots.
+• Plant anatomy is the study of the internal structure of plants, such as cells, tissues, and organs leaves, stems, and roots.
 On the other hand, plant morphology examines the external features of plants, such as their size, shape, and growth patterns.
 Understanding plant anatomy and morphology is critical for everything from diagnosing plant diseases to improving crop yields.

 1. Plant Physiology